Sisterhood Sessions | Life Lessons Learned-Parenting: How To Stretch A Meal On A Budget | The Book Of Jane Series

 - Add Fillers-Add various food fillers that will enhance the feeling of being full or satisfied for smaller meal portions.
 Example: Perhaps add steamed broccoli to a salad or make mashed potatoes as the bed of a meal or on the side.
 Sweet potatoes are a healthy alternative to white potatoes.

+A healthier alternative to a childhood favorite is not uncommon in today’s health-conscious movement.
 One of my favorite meals as a child was my Mother’s version of ‘Succotash’.
 It consisted of a heaping bed of mashed potatoes smothered with spaghetti sauce and ground beef mixed with vegetables made from a frozen medley of green beans, corn, peas, and carrots.
 To this day it is still a comfort food favorite.
-On the rare occasions I prepare my Mother’s famous ‘Succotash’, I choose the healthier alternative of ground turkey, low-sodium crushed tomatoes as the sauce, red potatoes with the peel left on, and the frozen vegetable medley remains a signature part of the dish.
+On the rare occasions I prepare my Mother’s famous ‘Succotash’, I choose the healthier alternative.
+Instead of Ground Beef, I choose Ground Turkey, low-sodium crushed tomatoes as the sauce, red potatoes with the peel left on, and the frozen vegetable medley remains a signature part of the dish.

 As a health-conscious society, most of us cook much differently than our Mothers and ancestors before us.
 Often when preparing a meal I think of my Mother and the extra time it took to prepare meals.
 The process was so painstakingly time-consuming due to stripping vegetables and fruits of their nutritional value by peeling away the outer layer or preparing a separate batch of seasoned white flour by which to dip chicken and other fares.
 Ironically, by not partaking in such rituals, not only would it have saved Mother time, money, and irritation that her children couldn’t comprehend the value of extracting as much of the food for use as possible, but it would have been a healthier way of eating while being on a budget.
 That said, that makes it even more impressive that she was able to successfully survive on a scanty budget.